 Do I Really Need an Inspection on My Brand New Home?

 Many of us choose to buy a new construction home because we think it will save us money on repairs and maintenance in the long run.
+However, if your home was built by contractors looking to cut corners and save money, you could be liable for massive repair bills.

 That’s why it pays to conduct a new construction home inspection to avoid unexpected repairs and construction flaws.
+While some may be hesitant to shell out the extra costs, the long-term savings and peace of mind of a new home inspection cannot be overlooked.

 Should You Do a Home Inspection of a New Construction?

-Yes, you should do a home inspection on new construction because new construction homes are often not free from defects.
+Yes, you should do a home inspection on new construction because new-construction homes are often not free from defects.
 Unlike older homes, which require owners to disclose any known defects, builders will not market a new construction home with known defects.
 However, many of these defects will not surface from a poor build until shortly after you’ve moved in.

 Many contractors and builders are notorious for cutting corners and sacrificing quality materials and best management practices to pocket the extra cash.